BCM-Neurosurgery/data-net-source/README.md

 Most parsers that collect raw data from remote sources should avoid implementing complicated transform() methods, unless required for security of privacy purposes.
 This is to maximize robustness of the source parsers.
-However, they allow the SourceParsers to be a powerful tool for automating secondary data processing a
+However, they allow the SourceParsers to be a powerful tool for automating secondary data processing.

 ## Uploaders
 Uploader mixins are responsible for sending all discovered data to it's next destination, whatever that may be.
-They must implement the upload method().
+They must implement the upload() method.
 When given a list of new files to process, this method must perform the entire upload process and return back the success or failure metadata for each file.